 Here the units are either 3- or 4-bedroom cottages.
 So, there are no smaller choices available.
 For this trip, I was bringing along a friend because given how large these are, I would have felt guilty coming alone.

 The trip down was fast and seemed even a little faster with some in-car conversations.
-Usually, solo this would have been just mental walks down memory lance and music.
+Usually, solo would have been just mental walks down memory lance and music.

 These cottages or 3-bedroom suites have it all.

 1,425 – 1,485 square feet.